2010 United Kingdom general election: Analysis

 At 9:41 on 7 May, the BBC confirmed a hung parliament.
 The Conservatives stood at 290 seats, Labour at 247 and Liberal Democrats at 51.
 One constituency seat (Thirsk and Malton) was contested on 27 May because of the death of the UKIP candidate and was won by the Conservative Party, whilst another seat (Oldham East and Saddleworth) later had its result declared void; Labour won the resulting by-election.

-The result showed an overall 5.1% swing from Labour to the Conservatives, the third largest national swing achieved in a General Election since 1945 and similar to the 5.3% swing achieved by the Conservative leader Margaret Thatcher in 1979.
+The result showed an overall 5.1% swing from Labour to the Conservatives, the third largest national swing achieved in a general election since 1945 and similar to the 5.3% swing achieved by the Conservative leader Margaret Thatcher in 1979.
 The 97 net seat gains made by the Conservatives outdid their previous best gains total in 1950, when they gained 85.
 Labour's loss of 91 seats was worse than their previous greatest loss of seats, when they lost 77 seats in 1970.

 Of the 532 seats contested in England (a final seat, Thirsk and Malton, was contested on 27 May), the Conservatives won 298 seats and an absolute majority of 61 seats over all other parties combined, securing an average swing of 5.6% from Labour.
 Labour did poorly in many Southern areas, notably in the Eastern Region where they won only two of their 14 seats from 2005: Luton North and Luton South.
 Labour did, however, gain two seats: Bethnal Green and Bow and Chesterfield.
 The Conservatives made 95 of their gains in England, but they also suffered three losses, all to the Liberal Democrats.
 For the Liberal Democrats, their eight gains were overshadowed by their 12 losses – one to Labour and 11 to the Conservatives.

+The British National Party (BNP) would record their highest ever vote in a general election with 1.9% of the popular vote.
+They would decline after.
+This is the highest vote for a British Far-right party.